 Here is what you will find in my Barefoot Books MLM Review.
-Every once in awhile someone comes up with a very good idea.
+Every once in a while, someone comes up with an excellent idea.

 Then, depending on which side of the MLM fence you sit, they either spoil that good idea by implementing an MLM business strategy or make a good product better by doing the same thing.

-As to the MLM side of the business, you will have to be the judge on that aspect.
-Some MLM companies are good and some spoil the MLM business with their underhanded deeds.
+As to the MLM side of the business, you will have to judge that aspect.
+Some MLM companies are good, and some spoil the MLM business with their underhanded deeds.
 Just keep reading to find out which side this company falls on.

 What Is Barefoot Books?

 Their hard work has seen the company reach the pinnacle of success for smaller businesses.
-According to their website, they have had over 4 million downloads and created over 700 books for children.
+Their website has had over 4 million downloads and created over 700 books for children.

-Then with over 150 million YouTube views and 25 million books in the hands of children they should be considered an MLM success story.
+Then with over 150 million YouTube views and 25 million books in children’s hands, they should be considered an MLM success story.
 Those books have reached children around the globe even though the company is based in England.

-They have been able to diversify their product line from books to a variety of items including puzzles, CDs, stickers, and a lot more.
-The books are very colorful and illustrated by professionals to give them a top-quality look that appeals to their young readers.
+They have been able to diversify their product line from books to various items, including puzzles, CDs, stickers, and a lot more.
+The books are very colourful and illustrated by professionals to give them a top-quality look that appeals to their young readers.

 How Does Barefoot Books Work?

 There are two ways you can purchase the products at this company.
 The first way is the easiest.
-You just go to their website and pick out the books or other items you want and go through their checkout to make your purchase.
+You go to their website, pick out the books or other items you want, and go through their checkout to make your purchase.

-The other way to buy is to find an Ambassador who is in your area and make the purchase through them.
-The signup page is easy to understand and it won’t take long to register as an ambassador.
-But before you go past this page, you have to give them not only your personal details but purchase your starter’s pack
+The other way to buy is to find an ambassador in your area and make the purchase through them.
+The signup page is easy to understand, and it won’t take long to register as an ambassador.
+But before you go past this page, you have to give them not only your personal details but purchase your starter’s pack.

-Then once signed up you have a variety of methods to sell those books.
-You can choose to participate in book fairs, sell through your free website, do at home parties, and a lot more.
+Then once signed up, you have a variety of methods to sell those books.
+You can choose to participate in book fairs, sell through your free website, do at-home parties, and many more.

 Can You Make Money With Barefoot Books?

-Yes and no. It is a good business as parents, especially mothers, are always looking for good books to read to their children or have them read.
-If you hit the right market, then you may make a lot of sales as your competition is scarce.
+Yes and no. It is a good business as parents, especially mothers, always look for good books to read to their children or have them read.
+If you hit the right market, you may make a lot of sales as your competition is scarce.

-With that said, you are going to face a lot of competition as those same mothers can find cheaper products in their local bookstores and department stores.
+With that said, you will face a lot of competition as those same mothers can find cheaper products in their local bookstores and department stores.
 In addition to that, you are also competing with the company as their website is actively selling to your potential customers.

 Examples Of How To Make Money With Barefoot Books

-Next, you will get your regular commission that starts off at 10% when you have $300 PQV points in sales EVERY month.
-If you are lucky enough to make $600 to $999 in sales you get a whopping 12.5% commission rate. $1,000 and up in sales you get a raise to 15%.
+Next, you will get your regular commission that starts at 10% when you have $300 PQV points in sales EVERY month.
+If you are lucky enough to make $600 to $999 in sales, you get a whopping 12.5% commission rate. $1,000 and up in sales, you get a raise to 15%.